 Within your industry, every competitor wants to be the first search result that shows up when customers look for important terms.
 The way Google ranks these results can be mysterious, but search engine optimization (SEO) experts have figured out a few ways to improve google rankings.
-Google’s algorithm is always changing, so it’s important to stay up to date on the ways to improve your google rank in 2020.
+Google’s algorithm is always changing, so it’s important to stay up-to-date.
+We’ve updated this post to take a look forward and give you some helpful hints on the ways to improve your google rank in 2022.

 1. Choose a URL and Stick with It

 Strictly speaking, domain age isn’t a major factor that Google will use to rank your website.
 On the other hand, changing your URL can definitely have an impact on how your site is performing.

 When you change your URL, all existing links to your site may be broken, unless you create proper redirects.
 The links that go to your site (your backlinks) indicate to Google that other websites find your site reputable.
 More backlinks from other reputable sites (not spam links, or “toxic” links, which we’ll discuss later) generally correlate with higher Google ranks.
 This means, if you want to improve your Google rank in 2022, keep your URL structure the same.
 If you do have to reconfigure some of your URLs—perhaps you’re adding a blog area and you want to move some of your site content—make sure you add redirects.

 A URL change also means that your site will have to be re-indexed or crawled by Google.
 This means you may lose your existing rank.
 If your pages don’t get high results to start with, a fresh start might be a good thing.
 However, if your pages perform fairly well in your industry, this might mean trouble.

 Here are a few things to keep in mind when choosing your URL:

 - Ideally, your URL should contain your keyword, though this might not always be possible.